lily983/multimaster_fkie/README.md

         *  rosrun fkie_master_discovery master_discovery >/dev/null 2>&1 &
         *  rosrun fkie_master_sync master_sync >/dev/null 2>&1 &
       * In computer 2: do the same thing as computer 1.
   * To check if multi-master is running or not, use "rostopic list" to check if there have ros topic /master_discovery/changes, /master_discovery/linkstats.
+Also use "rosservice call /master_discovery/list_masters" to check.

 ## This is a new version with daemon instance!
 Whats new: